MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enable-pdf-generation-quote.md

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.x

-To allow your users to generate PDFs directly from a quote, you must enable PDF generation.
+To allow your users to generate PDF documents directly from a quote, you must enable PDF generation.

 1. At the bottom of the site map, select **Change area** ![Icon to change the work area](media/change-area-icon.png "Icon to change the work area"), and select **App Settings**.